cnf409/phoque/README.md

 - Rules persisted in `data/rules.json`; each rule is tagged `phoque-<id>` on apply for easy cleanup.
 - Delete de-applies the rule; toggle-all flips every rule then reapplies.

-Note: the project is still evolving; expect frequent changes and new functionnalities !
+Note: school project focused on OOP and good programming practices.
+The project is still evolving; expect frequent changes and new functionalities.

 ## Prerequisites
 - Linux with iptables available.